vlas-voloshin/JSONSchemaValidation/README.md

 2. Add the contents of `VVJSONSchemaValidation` directory into your project in Xcode.
 3. Import library header: `#import "VVJSONSchema.h"`.

-### Static library
+### Static library (iOS)

 1. Download and copy the repository source files into your project, or add it as a submodule to your git repository.
 2. Drag&drop `VVJSONSchemaValidation.xcodeproj` into your project or workspace in Xcode.
-3. Add `libVVJSONSchemaValidation-iOS.a` or `libVVJSONSchemaValidation-OSX.a` (depending on your target platform) to `Your Target` → Build Phases → Link Binary With Libraries.
+3. Add `libVVJSONSchemaValidation.a` to `Your Target` → Build Phases → Link Binary With Libraries.
 4. Add project path to `Your Target` → Build Settings → Header Search Paths (e.g. `"$(SRCROOT)/MyAwesomeProject/Vendor/VVJSONSchemaValidation/"`).
-5. Import library header: `#import <VVJSONSchemaValidation/VVJSONSchema.h>`.
+5. Add `-ObjC` flag to `Your Target` → Build Settings → Other Linker Flags to ensure that categories defined in the static library are loaded.
+6. Import library header in your source files:
+	* `#import <VVJSONSchemaValidation/VVJSONSchema.h>` (Objective C)
+	* `import VVJSONSchemaValidation` (Swift)

+### Framework (iOS 8.0+ and OS X)

+1. Download and copy the repository source files into your project, or add it as a submodule to your git repository.
+2. Drag&drop `VVJSONSchemaValidation.xcodeproj` into your project or workspace in Xcode.
+3. Add `VVJSONSchemaValidation.framework` from `VVJSONSchemaValidation-iOS` or `VVJSONSchemaValidation-OSX` target (depending on your target architecture) to `Your Target` → Build Phases → Link Binary With Libraries.
+4. Import library header in your source files:
+	* `#import <VVJSONSchemaValidation/VVJSONSchemaValidation.h>` (Objective C)
+	* `import VVJSONSchemaValidation` (Swift)

 ## Usage

-After importing `VVJSONSchema.h`, use `VVJSONSchema` class to construct schema objects from `NSData` instances:
+After importing the library header/module, use `VVJSONSchema` class to construct schema objects from `NSData` instances:

 ``` objective-c
 NSData *schemaData = [NSData dataWithContentsOfURL:mySchemaURL];